Language: EN

 }

-// create a publisher object
+// we create a publisher object

 var publisher = new Publisher();

-// subscribe PrintMessage to the event
+// we subscribe PrintMessage to the event

 publisher.MyEvent += PrintMessage;

-// force to trigger the event
+// we force the event to fire

 publisher.Notify("Hello, event!");